Io-x/zdocs/DataCommunications_ComputerNetworks.md

 ﻿# DATA COMMUNICATION AND COMPUTER NETWORKS

-1. Local Area Networks (LANS) rely on variousvaypes of transmission media to facilitate data communication.
-Describe three of the most common types of transmission media used in LAN environments,highlighting their characteristics
+1. Local Area Networks (LANS) rely on various types of transmission media to facilitate data communication.
+Describe three of the most common types of transmission media used in LAN environments,highlighting their characteristics.

 2. Router A (**RTA**) needs to forward the packets to the destination address `30.1.2.0/24`.
 Write the command to configure a static route for the enteprise network shown below: